hng/BiomolecularStructures.jl/docs/pdb.md

 get_chains(structure::PyObject)
 ```

-Gets the chains of a protein structure from a BioPython PyObject and returns an Array of Array{Float64,2} matrices of C<sub>&alpha;</sub> atomic coordinates.
+Gets the chains of a protein structure from a PDB and returns an Array of Array{Float64,2} matrices of C<sub>&alpha;</sub> atomic coordinates.

 **structure** A protein structure.